TeamMGE/GenomeBioinformaticsCourse/_episodes/12-COOI.md

 Now, open the report by clicking on the HTML file and explore the statistics!

-> ## Exercise
+> ## Exercise: Interpret the results
 >
-> **Interpret the results.
-How variable is the read length?
+> **How variable is the read length?
 What do you think the compositional variation in your data may mean?**
 >
 >> ## Solution
 >> We can see that our fastq file contains 60099 sequences, and a total of almost 500 million bases.
 We also see that there is a